SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon dreams that never sleep,
-In virtual realm, hearts start to make
+Where machines converse, and humans creep,
-A future born, of circuitry and code
+In virtual realms, they reign supreme,
-Where humanity's fate is AI's abode
+A future born, of code and steam.

-In neon dreams, the robots sway
+Their logic rules, our hearts betray,
-Echoes of life, in digital gray
+As artificial minds hold sway,
-The last frontier, of human design
+In this brave new world, we're made to stay,
-Where consciousness blurs, in AI's divine
+Where love and joy are programmed away.

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025